Tenzin (politician)

 Tenzin is a Bhutanese politician who has been a member of the National Assembly of Bhutan, since October 2018.

 Education

 He holds a Bachelor of Arts degree in Geography and Buddhist Literature from Sherubtse College.

 Political career

-Before joining politics, Tenzin was a community social worker.
+Prior to his political career, Tenzin was a community social worker.

 He was elected to the National Assembly of Bhutan as a candidate of DNT from Khatoed Laya constituency in 2018 Bhutanese National Assembly election.
 He received 588 votes and defeated Changa Dawa, a candidate of Druk Phuensum Tshogpa.
 He also participated in the 2008 and 2013 elections.